hongyx11/atomicbench/README.md

 # gpu_benchmark

-## An comparison between atomic_add and optimized reduction on GPU.
+## A comparison between atomic_add and optimized reduction on GPU.